OpenIndiana/website/src/content/announcements/openindiana-hipster-2023-05-announcement.md

 ---
 title: "Security Release 2023.05"
 description: "Sometimes you release late and sometimes in quick sucsession.
-This time unfortunately becasue of a security issue.
+This time unfortunately because of a security issue.
 UPGRADE NOW!!!"
 pubDate: "2023-05-04"
 ---